 Travel Photography Tip #3: Take Both Vertical and Horizontal Shots

-So, make sure you take both horizontal and vertical shots with your phone of the same scene to get better family travel photos.
+So, make sure you take both horizontal and vertical shots with your phone of the same scene to get better pictures.

-This sums up our process for taking better family travel photos while on our adventures.
-We’d love to hear from you.
+This sums up our process for taking better pictures while on our adventures.
+Do not go out and buy a new camera.
+Use the resources your currently own to improve your photography.
+We’d love to hear from you on your techniques on how to take good photos.
 What’s your process?